AmadeusW/ice/README.md

+# Microcontroller instrumentation, simulation and telemetry

-# Interactive Control Engine
+Interactive Control Engine for microcontroller devices and their simulators.

-Software simulator or connector to a physical device.
-Supports configuration and telemetry from hardware devices.
+Supports configuration, telemetry and making callbacks in microcontroller code.
+The code is executed on physical device or on a simulator, either one connected through a serial port.